yorgath/orthogram/docs/ddf.rst

 value is just a string.
 Note that setting this attribute affects the drawing order of the connections.
-When the program encounters a connection marked with a group name, it draws all other connections that belong to the same group immediately after first one.
+When the program encounters a connection marked with a group name, it draws all other connections that belong to the same group immediately after the first one.
 The order of groups thus becomes more significant compared to the order of the connections themselves.
 It is probably good practice to keep connection definitions referring to the same group close together in the file.